fjarri-attic/oldi-hero-translation/hero_en.md

 #### 3

 "I can't believe my eyes!
 By the hooves of Silenus!
-Is it you, my friend, the great and glorious lawagetas [9] Amphitryon?!
+Is it you, my friend, the great and glorious lawagetas[^9] Amphitryon?!
 Some wine here!
 Wine for me and my friend, red Pramneios, and a jug of cold water!
 Heroes drink in Colchis manner, without diluting, and pour water on their heads after drinking!..
 Climb up here, Amphitryon, - here, on this dais, you feel closer to heaven, and I remember your love for everything elevated...
 No, it's not your love, but Cephalus's from Thoricos, but I also remember your tastes, if I weren't Elphistiс **[any mythological reference?]** Troezenid! **[Was he actually a descendant of Troezen the guy, or just from Troezen the city?
 The Russian usage points to the former, and "Troezenid" is used later by itself...]** I remember everything, everything..."

+[^9] Leader of the army, commander.

 "You do, you do, but it is absolutely not necessary to yell about it for the whole tavern to hear," Amphitryon thought with slight annoyance, climbing up the dais and sitting down on a stool next to his former ally in the Taphian campaign Elphistic Troezenid, a stout red-bearded lout in a chiton made of expensive fabric, the original color of which was already impossible to find out, to such an extent the clothes were soaked in wine and grease.